University of Auckland logo

 • External tool enables the use of Canvas-integrated LTIs or apps as the point of submission.

-• Select the maximum number of Submission attempts students can make for each online assignment.
+• Select the maximum number of submission attempts students can make for each online assignment.
 Attempts can be unlimited or limited, and can be customised to each assignment.

-• Choose Anonymous grading if you need student names to be hidden from assignment submissions when marking.
+• Choose anonymous grading if you need student names to be hidden from assignment submissions when marking.

 • Assign to everyone in the course, to a section, group or an individual student.
 If teaching a cross-listed course, it is important to clearly label assignments if they’re only for a specific course (see cross-listed courses and using sections).
 Refer to the guide: Assign assignments in cross-listed courses (PDF).

-• Set Due dates to inform students of the day and time when their assignments are due.
+• Set due dates to inform students of the day and time when their assignments are due.
 You can customise due dates to accommodate individuals or groups, such as by tutorial days or to give individual students an extension.

-• Specify Availability dates to control the date range the assignments can be viewed and submitted by students.
+• Specify availability dates to control the date range the assignments can be viewed and submitted by students.
 If no availability limit has been set, students will still be able to upload submissions after the due date, however they will be labelled as late in the Gradebook.

 Video: An overview of Canvas Assignments.